langdoc/IKDP-2/Meeting170503.md

 Micha informed about progress in the [HZSK project](https://github.com/langdoc/HZSK).

 Niko informed about his NLP work with LaTTiCe.

+Rogier learned how to use "issues" in GitHub.

 ## Syntactic description in GitHub
 * Rogier started drafting the syntactic description